Foebus/castsort/README.md

 If the delta between min and max is equal to 0, the values left are the same so we don't need to reorder, so we are done.

-Then we do a second pass to count the number of collision we will encounter to attribute the right positions to the different slots in the final array
+Then we do a second pass to count the number of collision we will encounter to attribute the right positions to the different slots in the final array.

 Once this analysis is done, we do one last pass, placing the values to the corresponding location in each slot.